-As the former executive director of a global non-profit working with home builders across the nation I’ve forged a lot of great relationships and peered under the hood of some amazing organizations.
-The one thing that they all have in common is, “culture is king.”
+As the former executive director of a global nonprofit working with home builders across the nation, I’ve forged a lot of great relationships and peered under the hood of some amazing organizations.
+The one thing they all have in common is, “culture is king.”
 A bad culture will break you, and a great culture will make you.

-So what is culture?
-The word comes from the Latin word “cultura” and simply means ‘to care’.
-So what does a guy like you or I do with this new found wisdom about the word culture, and how does it help our company climb out of Covid-19?
+The word comes from the Latin word cultura and simply means ‘to care.’
+So what does someone like you or me do with this new-found wisdom about the word culture, and how does it help our company climb out of the COVID-19 pandemic?

 Well, that’s a great question requiring a new perspective.
-My grandfather was a man of few words but memorable ones.
-He told me that he would prefer a short pencil over a long memory, and if you walk a mile in another man’s shoes then at least you have his shoes.
+My grandfather was a man of few—but memorable—words.
+He told me he would prefer a short pencil over a long memory, and if you walk a mile in another man’s shoes, then at least you have his shoes.

 Are we really talking about another man’s shoes?
 Nope.
-We're talking about a new perspective, a different point of view, and when it comes to culture who couldn't benefit from a free pair of shoes.
-So it’s time to loosen those lace string loafers and force your heels deep into a pair of farmer’s tall stock leather boots because it’s dangerous ground we are about to walk upon.
+We're talking about a new perspective, a different point of view, and when it comes to culture, who couldn't benefit from a free pair of shoes?
+So it’s time to loosen those lace-string loafers and force your heels deep into a pair of farmer’s tall, stock leather boots because it’s dangerous ground we are about to walk on.
 However, if you're ready to reap a harvest of margin from a crop of homes built in 2020, you'll benefit from the 20/20 perspective of a farmer.